Q: Why would you choose to use a SandHopper to fill sandbags?

-A: Local councils and community groups now mostly use sandbags for floods protection.
-This can be for doors, airbricks, sinks, etc. Barriers can be built to divert water.
+A: Local councils and community groups now mostly use sandbags for flood protection.
+This can be for doors, airbricks, sinks etc. Barriers can be build to divert water.

-The construction industry uses sandbags for holding down signs, to pad under pipes when filled with dry mix, to shore up banks, and other applications.
+The construction industry use sandbags for holding down signs, to pad under pipes, when filled with dry mix, to shore up banks and other applications.

-The military has a long history of using sandbags, primarily for soldier protection, gun emplacements, and shelters.
+The military has a long history of using sandbags, primarily for soldier protection, gun emplacements and shelters.
+Sandbags stop bullets!

 Q: What are the various kinds of sandbags?

-A: Sandbags can be made of polypropylene, hessian, UV resistant material, and other materials.
-What you need them for, and your budget, will determine the price.
+A: Sandbags can be made of polypropylene, hessian, UV resistant, and other materials.
+What you need them for and your budget, will determine the price.

 Q: What is the usual size sandbag?